-In total, the Republic of Ireland is home to eight public universities, following the establishment of the Technological University of Dublin due to open in January 2019, Each of which offers a wide range of undergraduate and postgraduate courses.
+In total, the Republic of Ireland is home to eight public universities, following the establishment of the Technological University of Dublin opened in January 2019.
+Each of which offers a wide range of undergraduate and postgraduate courses.
 Other certificates, diplomas and academic qualifications can also be obtained from certain Irish universities.

 This page will provide a brief overview on each Irish university.
 First up, Trinity College Dublin.

 Trinity College Dublin

 Located on College Green in the heart of Dublin city centre, Trinity College Dublin is Ireland’s oldest (founded in 1592) and perhaps most iconic university.
 You may be aware of Trinity College Dublin because of the Book of Kells, the beautiful Long Hall Library or one of the many famous scientists, artists or playwrights who have studied here.
 However, Trinity College Dublin is more than a historic relic, in fact it’s one of the most vibrant Irish universities.